Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

+We next examine robustness.
+We hypothesize that test drugs with greater representation and higher structural similarity to training drugs will yield higher accuracy.
+Accuracy increases with structural similarity for the full model, for the model without contrastive alignment (w/o CL), and for the structure-only ablation (Fig.~\ref{fig:figure_2}c).
+Similarity in target profiles further strengthens performance (Fig.~\ref{fig:figure_2}d).

-The multimodal approach in \name outperforms the unimodal model across diverse outcomes, particularly when the modalities are aligned (Fig.~\ref{fig:figure_2}e).
-Predictions for narrowly defined clinical outcomes, which correspond closely to specific biological pathways, are generally more accurate than those for broader phenotypes, underscoring the importance of pathway-specific knowledge (Supplementary Fig.~S2b)~\cite{Zitnik2018}.
-Performance improvements are notable as additional modalities are integrated (Supplementary Fig.~S2c).
-Attention weight analysis reveals that cell viability data contribute minimally, while transcriptomics plays a significant role despite its lower prevalence (Supplementary Fig.~S2d).
+Multimodal \name outperforms the unimodal model across outcome types, with the largest gains when modalities are aligned (Fig.~\ref{fig:figure_2}e).
+Predictions for narrowly defined outcomes that map to specific biological pathways are generally more accurate than for broader phenotypes, consistent with the value of pathway-resolved knowledge (Supplementary Fig.~S2b)~\cite{Zitnik2018}. \revision{Performance improves as additional modalities are incorporated (Supplementary Fig.~S2c,e).
+Including an additional bioassay modality further improves performance across datasets and splits (Supplementary Table~S9; Supplementary Note~S8).} Attention-weight analyses indicate that transcriptomic signals contribute strongly despite lower prevalence (Supplementary Fig.~S2d).